 The margin of error is shrinking when it comes to securing share in a retail market reshaped by the collision of fast-evolving product development, merchandising and marketing innovation in a global pandemic.
 This has tuned shoppers spanning multiple generations to their personal lifestyles and purchasing priorities like never before.

-The HomePage News 2022 Consumer Outlook serves up a detailed guide that can be used in the coming year by home and housewares suppliers and retailers to bring informed insight and precision to their strategic efforts to sustain high demand, inspire purchasing and optimize consumer satisfaction.
+The HomePage News 2022 Consumer Outlook serves up a detailed guide that can be used in the coming year by home and housewares suppliers and retailers to bring informed insight and precision to their strategic efforts to sustain high demand, inspire purchasing and optimize consumer satisfaction in the home and housewares industry.

 As consumers continue to turn their attention to finding comfort at home, baking has surged as a popular pastime.
 For many consumers, baking offers an escape from troubles, provides a challenge on which to focus and, in the end, creates something to enjoy and share with family and friends in person and on social media.